Right now, in your head, imagine Leonardo da Vinci. What does his life look like? How do you picture him in your head?

-The idea's & art you input (into your mind).
+The ideas & art you input into your big 'ol head.

 Your creative output.

 Get people to listen to your music.

 It's only logical that you need a good input (philosophy) if you want a good output (music), and once you have that output, you are going to want everyone to know about that output (marketing).
 That's what this entire site is about.